LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-1-confused_smiley - This script displays a confused smiley 2-hellofile - This script displays the contents the /etc/passwd file 3-twofiles - This script displays the contents of two files
+1-confused_smiley - This script displays a confused smiley 2-hellofile - This script displays the contents the /etc/passwd file 3-twofiles - This script displays the contents of two files 4-lastlines - This script displays the last 10 lines of a file